ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/shared_components/quantum_yield.md

 currently implemented approaches are described below.

 All of the approaches share the same baseline reference value of $\phi{0}= 1/8$ as the theoretical maximum quantum yield of photosynthesis.
-This can be overridden got all analsyes using a given {class}`~pyrealm.pmodel.pmodel_environment.PModelEnvironment` by changing the value of {attr}`PModelConst.maximum_phi0<pyrealm.constants.pmodel_const.PModelConst.maximum_phi0>`, but it can also be overriden for a single P Model using the `reference_kphio` argument.
-This can be needed when specific methods have been calibrated using a 'tuned' value for
-$\phi_0$: an example here is the soil moisture stress corrected GPP estimates of :cite:t:`Stocker:2020dh` which use different $\phi_0$ values (see {meth}`~pyrealm.pmodel.functions.calc_soilmstress_stocker`).
+The default value can be set using the {attr}`PModelConst.maximum_phi0<pyrealm.constants.pmodel_const.PModelConst.maximum_phi0>` attribute, which can then be passed into a {class}`~pyrealm.pmodel.pmodel_environment.PModelEnvironment`.
+However, the `PModel` and `SubdailyPModel` both provide the `reference_kphio` argument to override the default value for a specific model.
+This can be needed when specific methods have been calibrated using a 'tuned' value for $\phi_0$: an example here is the soil moisture stress corrected GPP estimates of :cite:t:`Stocker:2020dh` which use different $\phi_0$ values (see {meth}`~pyrealm.pmodel.functions.calc_soilmstress_stocker`).

 ## Temperature dependent $\phi_0$